APogue/APogue.github.io/Readme.md

 ### 📄 Displaying Markdown Files

+Using any of the following display methods, to stop site generation put "published: false" in the front matter

 There are multiple ways to display and link Markdown files stored in the `interviews/` folder (for example), depending on how they should behave on the site:

 ---